 If you struggle with high blood sugar, you’re not alone; the latest figures indicate that 1 in 3 American adults have elevated glucose levels [ 49

 Medication is often used to manage blood sugar levels, but supplements can also have a positive impact on your risk profile.
 While supplements aren't a standalone strategy for dealing with sub-optimal blood sugar results, certain ones can help lower blood sugar, regulate insulin secretion, decrease insulin resistance, and improve HbA1c levels.
-Here are some of the best supplements for blood sugar control, according to science.
+Here are some of the best blood sugar supplements, according to science.

 Cinnamon is a common spice that may already be taking up residence in your kitchen cabinet.
 While it’s a great addition to any baked good or cup of coffee, it can also be beneficial for blood sugar control, as research shows that cinnamon helps to increase insulin sensitivity and move insulin more efficiently into cells [ 1